pwncollege/intro-to-cybersecurity-dojo/cryptography/level-1/DESCRIPTION.md

 ----
 **HINT:**
-You can use Python's `base64` module (note: the base64 decoding functions in this module consume Python strings and return Python bytes) or the `base64` command line utility to do this!
+You can use Python's `base64` module (note: the base64 decoding functions in this module consume and return Python bytes) or the `base64` command line utility to do this!

 **FUN FACT:**
 The flag data in `pwn.college{FLAG}` is actually base64-encoded ciphertext.